drugs

 Drugs help get through uncomfortable episodes and relieve the stress of poverty, relationships, school and work and the painful feelings that spill over from past trauma.

 The financial and emotional costs are high.
-They include violence, family breakdown, crime, poverty, corruption, lower productivity and social breakdown.
+They include violence, family breakdown, poverty, corruption, low productivity and social breakdown.

 emotions

-We are flying blind if our feelings of pain or pleasure and emotional expression and sensitivity to others are dulled or kaleidoscoped by drugs.
-It is harder to relate closely to others, stay focused, evaluate the importance of events, estimate risks, work out what we want or distinguish hopes and fantasies from reality.
-Confidence increases and capability decreases.
-This increases vulnerability to financial hazards like internet scams and gambling.
-Drug use and gambling go together.
+We are flying blind if our emotions and sense of pain and pleasure are dulled or kaleidoscoped by drugs.
+It is harder to relate sensitively to others, stay focused, evaluate the importance of events, estimate risks, work out what we want or distinguish hopes and fantasies from reality.

 withdrawal symptoms